 Radon is another blind spot for air purifiers and other air cleaners, according to the EPA: Studies are inconclusive on air purifiers’ ability to tackle this dangerous gas.
 And in fact, there is insufficient research on air purifiers that address gaseous pollutants as a group, so it’s unclear how effective air purifiers are.
 There is also limited data on the effect of ionizer air purifiers on health.

 One other thing we know for sure, air purifiers aren't designed to protect you from dangerous germs like the virus that causes COVID-19.
 Let's assume you have a device with a filter that can capture viruses.
 Then assume it has a UV-C light in the unit that's powerful enough to kill viruses.
 That only guarantees you air that's clean the moment it leaves the machine.

-Unless you're sitting directly in front of the air purifiers exhaust, and you know it's a unit that can kill viruses, you shouldn't count of them for protection against germs.
+Unless you're sitting directly in front of the air purifier's exhaust, and you know it's a unit that can kill viruses, you shouldn't count on them for protection against germs.

 If you're looking for an air purifier, we suggest you start by going through the Consumer Reports Buying Guide here: https://www.consumerreports.org/cro/air-purifiers/buying-guide/index.htm

 UV Germicidal Lights for Heating and Air Conditioning Systems (HVAC)

 Air conditioners use filters to clean the air they move.
 For an extra level of protection, you can install a UV-C light to kill bacteria and viruses.
 Those lights also kill mold and fungi, preventing them from growing inside your AC system.
 That means cleaner air coming out of your vents and fewer harsh chemicals need to be used when the units are cleaned.